Overview

 We all deserve a world that works for everyone - no exceptions.

-That requires just laws, policies, and systems at every level in our neighborhoods, communities, and country-wide.
+To make that world a reality, we need fair laws, policies, and systems at every level in our neighborhoods, communities, and country-wide.

 Effective advocacy requires strategy, data, empathy, trust, resilience — and compelling narratives from passionate advocates to inspire action and drive lasting change.